 Complete buggy shafts and shaft kits come with all the wood components and hardware for the shafts.
+If you choose to include components it comes with steel tips at no extra cost or you can also choose a brass option.
 Double bend shafts are for use on surreys and spring wagons.
 When assembled, the shafts coupler eyes are approximately 42”-43” wide.
 Shafts come with hold back strap loops.
 Singletree is sold separately.
 We also sell Hold Back Straps for Shafts, a necessary accessory on shafts.
 View Shaft Assembly Instructions

 - Length from the cross member to end of shaft tips: Horse 76”; Draft 88”.